 Install in accordance with UL 96A, ANSI/NFPA 780 and LPI.

 Installation shall be made in an inconspicuous manner with conductors coursed to conceal equipment as much as possible.
-Down conductors shall be concealed within the structure and shall be run in 1” PVC conduit.
-Refer to NFPA 780 (78) 3-12.13.
+Down conductors shall be routed within the structure, wherever possible, and shall be run in 1-inch PVC conduit.

 Where fasteners are to be mounted in masonry or structural work, they shall be furnished to the Masonry or Structural Contractor so they may be installed during construction of the project.

-Conductors concealed in steel reinforced concrete shall be installed, bonded, etc. per NFPA 780 (78) 3-18.3 and 3-12.13.
-Specific attention is brought to the requirements of 3-12.13 requiring down conductors to be connected to reinforced steel at its upper and lower extremities.
+Down conductors shall be installed, bonded, etc. per NFPA 780 4.9.9.
+Specific attention is brought to the requirements of 4.9.13 requiring down conductors to be connected to reinforced steel at its upper and lower extremities.

-Provide proper connections of lightning protection system to all grounded media in and around the protected structure per NFPA 780 (78) 3-23 “Potential Equalization”.
+Provide proper connections of lightning protection system to all grounded media in and around the protected structure per NFPA 780 4.15 “Potential Equalization”.

-Provide proper grounding of all grounding media in, on and around structure to provide common ground potential per NFPA 780 (78) 3-17 including electric service, telephone and antenna system grounds as well as underground metallic piping systems, underground metal conduits, etc.
+Provide proper grounding of all grounding media in, on and around structure to provide common ground potential per NFPA 780 4.14 including electric service, telephone, and antenna system grounds as well as underground metallic piping systems, underground metal conduits, etc.

-Underground counterpoise: Bond to underground counterpoise system.
-Items required to be bonded/connected in “F” and “G” above shall be bonded/connected via ground ring system where available and applicable.
+Underground counterpoise: Items required to be bonded/connected in “F” and “G” above shall be bonded/connected via ground ring counterpoise system where available and applicable.

-All exposed conductors located 6 ft. or less above finished floor or finished grade are to be suitably protected/shielded as well as other exposed locations where conductor is subject to mechanical damage.
+All exposed conductors located 6 feet or less above finished floor or finished grade are to be suitably protected/shielded as well as other exposed locations where conductor is subject to mechanical damage.

 Coordinate and receive approval of all penetrations of roofing system and mounting to roofing system with Designer and Roofing Contractor prior to submittal of shop drawings.